alexnathanson/solar-protocol/tutorials/virtualHosts/virtualHosts.md

 ### Access denied

-If you attempt to go to the URL in a browser and get a response that says access denied add these lines to the bottom of the /etc/apache2/apache2.conf file (the path should be your document root).
+If you attempt to go to the URL in a browser and get a response that says access denied, add these lines to either the virtual host conf file or the global apache conf file (/etc/apache2/apache2.conf).

+(the path should be your document root).

 `<Directory /home/pi/local/www>`<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Require all granted`<br>
 `</Directory>`

-If you are still running into the access denied error, you can try changing the user that owns the directory you are serving the site from.
-I haven't found this to solve anything, but some instructions for this process have included this step.

-See instructions for this at https://ostechnix.com/configure-apache-virtual-hosts-ubuntu-part-1/
+If you are adding them to apache2.conf, its best to place it near the other directory config blocks.
+If you are adding them to the virtual host conf file it goes within the `<VirtualHost></VirtualHost>` section for your server name.

 ### No connection